 To get approval for the project the school ultimately partnered with a local WilsonPro certified integrator, who introduced Westford Academy to the WilsonPro solution to improve connectivity, and therefore, student and staff safety throughout the building.

-The project involved the installation of WilsonPro cellular amplifiers in order to boost signal throughout the building.
-WilsonPro cell signal boosters use a passive distributed antenna system (passive DAS) to capture existing strong cell signal from nearby outdoor towers.
+The project involved the installation of WilsonPro cellular repeaters in order to boost signal throughout the building.
+WilsonPro cellular signal repeaters capture existing strong cell signal from nearby outdoor towers.
 That signal is then amplified to improve connectivity throughout the building.

 Westford Academy’s system was designed and installed by WilsonPro-certified integration partner Direct Network Services, from Littleton, Massachusetts.